jaakkomaenpaa/portfolio/README.md

 - **Vite**: Version 6.0.1 or higher

 Lower versions can work as well, but these are the versions this project uses.
-Updgrade if your package manager warns about it.
+Upgrade if your package manager warns about it.

 ### Steps